 The key to a successful music audition is to start early.
 By the time you reach high school, you should be working on the various areas of your musical knowledge and skills in anticipation of university music study.
 Depending on your musical education and experiences to date, you may find that some of your skills are very well developed, while you are only starting to learn the basics in other areas.
 There are four main areas of your audition for which you can start preparing now:

-You should also work on technical aspects of the audition such as scales and arpeggios.
+For Instrumentalists/vocalists: You should also work on technical aspects of the audition such as scales and arpeggios.
 Finally, you should spend regular time reading through unfamiliar repertoire in order to develop your sight-reading skills.
 The more time you spend preparing, the more confident you will be during your audition.

 Music theory skills

-One good way to prepare for this survey is to study for and write the Royal Conservatory of Music’s Grade 2 rudiments examination.
+One good way to prepare for this test is to study for and write the Royal Conservatory of Music’s Grade 2 rudiments examination.
 If your high school does not provide formal instruction in music theory, your music teacher or band director may be able to provide some study materials to help you.
 Your local music supply store can assist you with possible textbooks, such as Keys to Music Rudiments by Berlin, Sclater, Sinclair.

 You may also want to consider the option of a private tutor to help you become familiar with basic theoretical concepts and common musical terminology.
 If you would like some help in finding a tutor, please contact the Fountain School of Performing Arts.